 Is this really one of the most haunted places in Italy?

 Many people believe that the Bomarzo Sacred Grove is one of the most haunted places in Italy, because many have seen the ghost of Vicino Orsini through the woods.
-Others claimed to have seen strange shadows, or that they have felt a sudden chill while walking to the area where the sacrificial altar was.
+Others claimed to have seen strange shadows, or that they have felt a sudden chill (that had nothing to do with the Italian winter weather!) while walking to the area where the sacrificial altar was.
 Those who believe in ghosts are sure that this place is haunted both by the Prince, who was literally obsessed by the Bomarzo Monster Park, and by the victims who died on the altar.

 Whatever it is, considering that the woods can be particularly spooky also during the day, because of the monster statues, no one will ever convince me to walk around the area in the pitch of the night!

 Bomarzo Park: the main monsters

 Entering the Bomarzo Park you will go through a nice green area where there’s even a football field for the kids who come here with their schools.
 Everything looks merry and bright, especially in spring.
 Little you’d imagine that walking through the stone gate of one of the least known landmarks in Italy… you’d get to see scary monsters and weird statues!